 DEVELOPMENT OF BLACKPOOL CENTRAL SITE ONE STEP CLOSER

-Blackpool Council Leaders have announced that terms have been agreed and signed with developers for the lease of land at the Blackpool Central site.
-It brings a deal one step closer that will allow the Enabling Stage, Phase 1 and Phase 2 of the £300m regeneration proposals to get underway.
+In September 2019, Council Leaders announce that terms are agreed and signed with developers for lease of land at Blackpool Central.
+It brings a deal one step closer that will allow the £300m regeneration proposals to get underway.

 Redeveloping the centre of Blackpool

-It’s estimated that the completed development will attract up to 600,000 additional visitors a year with a combined annual spend of £75m.
+The development will attract up to 600,000 additional visitors a year with an annual spend of £75m.
 It will also create around 1,000 new jobs.

 £300m Leisure Development Revealed

-Plans for the biggest single investment in Blackpool’s tourism industry for more than a century are unveiled today.
+In December 2018, plans were revealed for the biggest single investment in Blackpool’s tourism industry for more than a century.

 Chariots Of The Gods will be the main theme for Blackpool Central.
-Including the anchor attraction – the UK’s first “flying theatre”, a fully-immersive thrill ride that will create the incredible sensation of human flight.
+Including the anchor attraction – the UK’s first “flying theatre”.
+A fully-immersive thrill ride that will create the incredible sensation of human flight.
+Take a look –

-It’s estimated that the development will attract 600,000 additional visitors a year with a combined annual spend of £75m.
+The development is estimated to attract 600,000 additional visitors a year with a combined annual spend of £75m.
 It will also create around 1,000 new jobs.

-The Leader of Blackpool Council, Cllr Simon Blackburn, described the Blackpool Central project as a potential “game changer”, creating a unique, first-class leisure destination in the heart of the resort.
+The Leader of Blackpool Council describes the Blackpool Central project as a potential “game changer”.
+Creating a unique, first-class leisure destination in the heart of the resort.

-The 17-acre development site, which currently includes one of Blackpool’s biggest surface car parks alongside the magistrates’ court building and the former police station, was once earmarked as the site of a Vegas-style super-casino.
+The 17-acre development site currently includes one of Blackpool’s biggest surface car parks.
+Along with the magistrates’ court building and the former police station.
+It was once earmarked as the site of a Vegas-style super-casino.

-The project is a collaboration between UK-based development company, Nikal Ltd, and Media Invest Entertainment, which owns the intellectual property rights to Chariots Of The Gods.
-Blackpool Council is working closely with both parties to help “unlock” the development opportunity which is currently envisaged to be delivered in several phases over an eight to nine-year period, with work starting as early as 2020.
+The project is a collaboration between two companies.
+Nikal Ltd is a UK-based development company, and Media Invest Entertainment owns intellectual property rights to Chariots Of The Gods.
+Blackpool Council is working closely with both parties to help “unlock” the development opportunity.
+Delivery is expected to be in several phases over an eight to nine-year period.

 The Blackpool Central Project

-Enabling Work: This will provide a new multi-storey car park with more than 1000 spaces replacing the existing open air car park as well as new coach-drop off facilities.
+This will provide a new 1300 space multi-storey car park replacing the existing open air car park.
+Plus new coach drop off facilities and public realm works.

 The UK’s first Flying Theatre: An extraordinary attraction that will provide an unparalleled flying sensation.
-The indoor theatre will be fully immersive with on-board special effects including wind, fog, water and scents, with state-of-the-art projection and surround sound.
+The indoor theatre will be fully immersive.
+Enjoy on-board special effects including wind, fog, water and scents, with state-of-the-art projection and surround sound.